 - Breen Brothers (J.M. & P.P), “Gelburnie” and “New Park”, from Yarroweyah

-Alexander Pollock’s homestead was located 3 miles southwest of Balldale.
+Alexander Pollock’s homestead at Sunny Hill farm, was located 3 miles southwest of Balldale.
 His sons, the five Pollock brothers, all lived in the Balldale area.
-However after their father’s death in 1915 from which he left a sizeable estate they gradually moved away to develop their own farms, until in the late 1930s there were no Pollocks left in Balldale.
+Their father’s left a sizeable estate when he died in 1915, including £5684 worth of land at Balldale and £3320 owed by Michael Malone for purchase of 320 acres Alexander sold around 1905 at Tatura.
+His will.
+The sons gradually moved away to develop their own farms, until in the late 1930s there were no Pollocks left in Balldale.

 Here is a picture of the students of Balldale Public School in 1918, which includes six Pollock kids